rkgIITBh/data-structures.github.io/HTML/binomialTrees.md

 so the merging takes O(log <i>n</i>) in the worst-case.
 If we maintain the trees in the forest in sorted order according to heights, then the merging stop with the smallest non-existent tree.

+Next blog will deal with operation on binomial heaps

 [Back to Index](../index.md)